BEEF LIVER BALLS

 Dog food is grain filled because its cheap, not good for dogs.
 The last thing that any dog needs are more grain or vegetable protein.
 99% of dogs need more meat protein for body maintenance and growth functions.

 Christmas treats recipes for dogs

 The reason that MEAT dog treat Christmas recipes don't hit the shelves that much is that advertisers don't like people being told that they can avoid carbs for their dogs too (ie the main commercial dog food ingredient).

-The complexity and cost, and the fact you are not baking cookies with your children as a fun Christmas activities usually precludes the perfect Christmas dog treat from ever being mentioned online or elsewhere.
+The complexity and cost, and the fact you are not baking cookies with your children as fun Christmas activities usually preclude the perfect Christmas dog treat from ever being mentioned online or elsewhere.